We have joined ERA-NET Plant Genomics (ERA-PG) to:

 The objectives of ERA-PG align with our strategic objectives.
 Our crop science review recognised the benefits of pan-European working, through which might be better able to address consumer expectations regarding agricultural biotechnology and crop improvement.

-- Developing a common knowledge base on the current status of plant genomic research in the EU, and to position this research with respect to global competition in the context of scientific content and efficiency of resource use
+- To develop a common knowledge base on the current status of plant genomic research in the EU, and to position this research with respect to global competition in the context of scientific content and efficiency of resource use

-- Building a platform for co-operation, which can be extended to other European countries and other fields of science
+- To build a platform for co-operation, which can be extended to other European countries and other fields of science

-- Participating in Joint Transnational calls for research funding
+- To participate in joint transnational calls for research funding

 There are 23 partners from 17 countries: Austria, Belgium, Bulgaria (affiliate), Canada (affiliate), Denmark, Finland, France, Germany, Israel, Italy, The Netherlands (coordinating partner), Norway, Portugal, Spain, Sweden, Switzerland, and the UK.